 - Code Manager console settings

-When you've finished configuration, you'll be ready to deploy environments with Code Manager.
+When you finished configuration, you're ready to deploy environments with Code Manager.

 You can enable and configure Code Manager either during or after r10k installation.